Ouest (department)

 Ouest (French, /fr/) or Lwès (Haitian Creole; both meaning "West") is one of the ten departments of Haiti.
 It is located in south-central Haiti, linking the Great-North and the Tiburon Peninsula.

 It is the jurisdictional seat of the national capital, the city of Port-au-Prince.

 It has an area of 4982.56 km2 and a population of 4,029,705 (2015 estimate), making it both the largest department by area and the most populated department in Haiti.

 History

 Taino period

 The department was part of the Xaragua kasika under the leadership of Anacaona.

 There are many native settlements in the department notably around Akaya, Azuei Lake, Yaguana, the island of Guanabo and Goava.
 It is understood that the Azuei Plaine region was used as a hunting ground for the natives.

-The island of Gonave is the last point of refuge for the Taino natives.
+The island of Gonâve is the last point of refuge for the Taino natives.

 Spanish period

 One of the only Spanish settlements in the area was a destroyed Spanish town called Santa-Maria-de-la-Paz-Verdadera, the actual city of Tabarre.